berellevy/job_app_filler/README.md

 script imports something from the content script directly it can break.
 Shared resources need to be broken out into a separate file which can be imported by both the content script and the injected script.

-### Reloading

-Changes reflect in the browser in different ways. making changes to the react app

 ## Versioning

 major.site.field.fix